mwaeckerlin/reverse-proxy/README.md

 ## SSL Certificates

+Add a volume with your certificates in `/etc/ssl`, two files per URL, the certificate and the key, named <url>.crt and <url>.key.
+If found, it is automatically configured and http on port 80 is redirected to https on port 443.

 ## The Dummy-www-Prefix

 Rules to redirect the dummy-www-prefix to the host without prefix are automatically added, so don't prepend `www.` to your hostnames.